SPAAM-community/spaam-community.github.io/events/spaam3/README.md

-**Session 2: Urgent challenges and future steps in ancient microbiome research**
+**Session 3: Urgent challenges and future steps in ancient microbiome research**

 Over the past decade, advances in DNA sequencing technologies have revolutionized the amount of data that can be recovered from archaeological materials.
 In particular, metagenomic techniques have been able to recover ancient microbial DNA from dental calculus, paleofeces, plants, soils, animal remains, and so forth.
 However, several related challenges related still remain, such as best practices for the collection of samples, decontamination, and authentication criteria.
 The lack of standardization makes it difficult to control for noise across datasets generated from different research groups.
 The goals of this SPAAM session are to (1) Address the current issues in ancient host-associated and environmental microbiome research and (2) Discuss possible ways in which the ancient metagenomic data is more reproducible and easier to compare across research teams.

-**Session 3: Ethical considerations and best practices in ancient metagenomics research**

-Standards and expectations of responsible research are complex and culturally dependent; however, ethical aDNA research should be guided by two questions, “How does my research impact the living?” and “How does my research impact the dead?”
-Much of aDNA research involves the destruction of human remains from a Western scientific perspective, which is not uniformly supported across Indigenous and invested communities, specifically Indigenous groups and Tribal Nations.
-The degree to which invested and descendant communities can participate in the decision-making process varies widely by country, with many Indigenous groups and under-resourced communities lacking the sovereignty, scientific infrastructure, and power to control their own cultural resources.
-Even when researchers have support from stakeholders, it is critical to recognize that ancient remains are finite.
-Not only is sampling a destructive process, but also over sampling and exportation without proper documentation and repatriation plans can lead to incomplete skeletal collections, limiting future osteological, isotopic, and biomolecular research.
-The goals of this SPAAM session are to (1) Examine the responsibility of aDNA and laboratory researchers in addressing these concerns, and (2) Offer recommendations for responsible research participation, including best practices for ethical research design, engagement with invested groups, transparency in collaborative practices, and responsible treatment of archaeological and historical remains.

-**Session 4: Tool up or die: gaps and solutions in ancient metagenomics analysis**
+**Session 4: Tool up or die - gaps and solutions in ancient metagenomics analysis**

 Workflow and tool development in the field of ancient DNA (aDNA) has been largely focused in the study of ancient human genomics.
 A combination of High Throughput Sequencing and increased availability of High Performance Computing has opened the possibility of analysis of whole metagenomes.
 These advancements have led to broadening the types of specimens analysed, new avenues of research, and a myriad of data types being generated.
 Therefore only recently has ancient metagenomics come to the forefront of palaeogenomics and is primed for the development of tools to tackle the challenges of ancient metagenomics, such as, but not limited to incomplete and biased databases, validation of taxonomic profiling, authenticating datasets, contamination with modern or ancient microbes, etc. In this session we would like to (1) discuss new tools/workflows being developed for the analysis of ancient metagenomic datasets, as well as (2) review commonly used workflows and tools in the field of ancient metagenomics and how to improve them.